 In addition to staying away from things that might harm your beard, it’s also wise to give your beard plenty of things that are good for it.

 In addition to beard oil and beard balm, there are also things like beard supplements that can help you get all the nutrients to your beard that you might not be getting through your diet already.

 If your split ends have become unbearable, the quickest and easiest way to treat an unruly beard is a quick trim.
-You can use sheers or a beard trimmer to clean up your beard and shed those split ends once and for all.
+You can use sheers or a beard trimmer to clean your beard and shed those split ends once and for all.

-If you take care of your beard well after being rid of them, you may find that the split ends never come back!
+If you take care of your beard well after being rid of them, you may find that this problem never comes back!

 To give your beard an epic look and ensure that it stays manageable and gorgeous no matter how long it gets, the best thing to do is to keep these things in mind to care for your beard.